benfulcher/GeneCategoryEnrichmentAnalysis/README.md

-# Gene Set Enrichment Analysis by Gene Score Resampling
+# Gene Category Enrichment Analysis

-This is a Matlab repository for performing Gene Set Enrichment Analysis (GSEA) on Gene Ontology (GO) Terms.
+This is a Matlab toolbox for performing gene category enrichment analysis relative to two different types of null models:
+1. ___Random-gene nulls___, in which categories assessed relative to categories of the same size but annotated by the same number of random genes.
-Given a set of scores assigned to genes, we use the permutation-based method of Gene Score Resampling, following the methodology implemented in the [*ermineJ*](https://erminej.msl.ubc.ca/) software package.
+   This follows the permutation-based method of Gene Score Resampling (as implemented in [*ermineJ*](https://erminej.msl.ubc.ca/)).
-The package supports conventional enrichment, which generates a null distribution for some summary statistic across the scores assigned to genes annotated to a given GO Term by randomizing the assignment of genes to GO categories.
-These null distributions depend on the size of the GO Category.
+2. ___Ensemble-based nulls___, in which categories are assessed relative to an ensemble of null phenotypes, as introduced in [this bioRxiv preprint](https://doi.org/10.1101/2020.04.24.058958).

-The package is currently set up to perform enrichment on GO Biological Processes.
+The package is currently set up to perform enrichment on [Gene Ontology](http://geneontology.org/) (GO) Biological Process annotations, but could be modified in future to use other GO annotations, or use other annotation systems (like [KEGG](https://www.genome.jp/kegg/)).

+Pull requests to improve the functionality and clarity of documentation are very welcome!

 #### Repository Organization
 The package is organized into directories as follows: